mission-of-mercy/mission-of-mercy/README.md

 ## Software History

-The Mission of Mercy software, or MoM for short, is a web-based software solution created for the 2009 Connecticut Mission of Mercy clinic.
+The Mission of Mercy software project, or MoM for short, is a rails based
+project created for the 2009 Connecticut Mission of Mercy clinic.
 The project’s goal is to streamline patient intake, digital x-ray, and check-out processes during the clinic’s operating hours.